-Rivers Alive is Georgia's volunteer waterway cleanup program that aims to keep all watersheds within state lines trash free.
-We encourage volunteers to target streams, rivers, lakes, beaches, and wetlands, however, all cleanups help to protect our waterways.
+Rivers Alive is a volunteer cleanup event that targets all waterways in the state of Georgia including streams, rivers, lakes, beaches, and wetlands.
 The mission of Rivers Alive is to create awareness of and involvement in the preservation of Georgia's water resources.
-Rivers Alive functions year-round and is a program of the Georgia Environmental Protection Division, Outreach Program.
+Rivers Alive is held annually each fall and is a program of the Georgia Environmental Protection Division, Watershed Protection Branch, Outreach Programs.